Skip to main content

 Galkangu | Joint Management

-Through the Recognition and Settlement Agreement, Galkangu (Joint Management) is the term used to describe the formal partnership arrangement between Djaara (DDWCAC) and the State, where both share their knowledge to manage six Dja Dja Wurrung Parks.
+Through the Recognition and Settlement Agreement, Galkangu (Joint Management) is the term used to describe the formal partnership arrangement between DJAARA (DDWCAC) and the State, where both share their knowledge to manage six Dja Dja Wurrung Parks.

 Galkangu recognises Dja Dja Wurrung Peoples’ significant connection to djandak, and with that, have inherited certain rights and responsibilities to care for Country.
 The goal of Galkangu is to enable Dja Dja Wurrung knowledge and connection to Country to be expressed in the planning and management of the six Dja Dja Wurrung Parks.